Qualm (album): Production

 While creating the album, Hauff used one synthesizer, which was Roland TR-808, and one drum machine.

 Title

 The title has multiple definitions.
 The German meaning of "qualm" is "smoke" or "fumes", as in English language, it is "an uneasy feeling of doubt, worry, or fear."

 Critical reception

 Qualm received positive reviews from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 82, based on 15 reviews, which indicates "universal acclaim".
 Philip Sherburne of Pitchfork stated that Qualm is a "spartan mix of techno, acid, EBM, and coldwave".
 Nathan Wesley of The Line of Best Fit opined that the album is a "nocturnal, adventurous album that sees Hauff take a progressive leap forward from her 2015 debut Discreet Desires."
 Andrew Moore of Clash remarked that Qualm is a "statement of romantic infatuation amongst an otherwise hash, twisted and raw landscape.
 A glance into the past and a look to the future."
+Tom Ewing of Freaky Trigger believed that Hauff's "clattering, muscular techno might be better in a more bracing, high-volume environment, delivering an icy January shock – under the duvet, late at night, the rackety rhythms have the same comforting steadiness of near-passing trains."